 Rocky terrain

-I probably overinvest in ‘field intel’; visiting people on their own turf* to glean information as to what they really think, gain some historical context as to ‘backstories’ pertinent to forthcoming discussions or an event.
-It’s exhausting, adds huge mileage, involves biscuit gifts, can be socially risky but overall is worth it.
+I probably overinvest in ‘field intel’.
+To visit people on their own turf helps glean information as to what they really think, as well as gain context as to ‘backstories’ pertinent to forthcoming discussions.
+It can be exhausting, adds mileage, involves biscuit gifts, can be socially risky but is worth it.
 In spades.
 A tool to help frame better conversations between interested parties, often with different values but common interests, against a backdrop of shifting contested narratives all within the same space.

 Fresh space

-The ‘Changing Landscapes’ one day conference was born out of a pub session and brought together farmers, foresters, social scientists, architects, environmental activists, academics, natural capitalists (private money into rural sectors), rangers, hunters, land managers and more.
+The ‘Changing Landscapes’ one day conference was born out of an arranged pub-based event (session).
+It brings together farmers, foresters, social scientists, architects, environmental activists, academics, natural capitalists (private money into rural sectors), rangers, hunters, land managers and more.
 It was a positive endorsement that the government had provided funds through Creative Ireland to help support the space and format for the event in its first year.
 What a start – what momentum to build on!

 School of thought

-The summer school is an annual event spread over a weekend where short work shops and ‘walk’n’talks’ are hosted in the field (or woodland) and in rooms with audio support.
+The summer school is an annual event spread over a weekend where short work shops and ‘walk’n’talks’ are hosted in fields, woodland and in rooms.
 Mics matter: the relaxed layout of sessions enables and encourages interactive exchanges without judgement – a rare commodity in a polarised world.
-Other sessions are in the pub with food, a glass or two, accompanied by music and songs from locals close to the land.
+Other sessions are in the pub with food, a glass or two, accompanied by music and songs from locals.
 All helps build trust and authenticate context to the transition of change being embarked on.

-Farming and forestry are primary industries which ‘compete’ with nature to win resources of fuel, timber and food.
+Farming and forestry are primary industries which ‘compete’ with nature to ‘win/harvest/exploit’ resources of fuel, timber and food.
 Sugar-coating it doesn’t really help.
-Even organic farming knocks back nature and see this walk across Transylvania in Romania to see a snapshot of subsidence farming.
-This evolving ‘battle over the countryside‘ (itself a hackneyed problem-focussed phrase), consists of interested parties seeking to solely ‘own’ and dominate the narrative (and thus implicitly the solutions) which in turn has created division within both rural and wider communities.
+Even organic farming knocks back nature (this walk across Transylvania in Romania lauds un-bucolic subsidence farming).
+An evolving ‘battle over the countryside‘ (itself a hackneyed problem-focussed phrase) consists of interested parties (stakeholders holding stakes?!) seeking to ‘own’ and dominate the narrative (and thus implicitly the solutions) which implicitly creates division within wider communities.

-Exacerbated by the ‘natural flow’ of populations to urbanise (arguably a more environmental and economically sustainable model), we lose connection with the land, food and by default, nature.
+Exacerbated by the ‘natural flow’ of populations to urban areas (arguably a more environmental and economically sustainable model), we lose connection with the land, food and by default, nature.
 After years of CAP subsidy policies, even those working closer to the land have lost connection with nature.

 Power balance